 |Best Natural Mattress for Neck Pain||Amerisleep Organica|

 The AS3 mattress is our top recommendation when it comes to comfortable mattresses that ease neck pain.
-The mattress’s medium feel features and even mix of supportive and pressure-relieving foam at an affordable price.
+The mattress’s medium firmness and even mix of supportive and pressure-relieving foam come at an affordable price.
 Side, back, and combination sleepers can all enjoy the balanced feel of the AS3 mattress.

 The AS3 mattress is 12 inches thick and has three foam layers in a soft, breathable cover: